-Right around this time of year recently, I’ve been seeing more and more posts in my various Facebook groups/online forums/etc. asking if anyone can give a little guidance on Jesse Trees.
+Right around this time of year, I’ve been seeing more and more posts in my various Facebook groups/online forums/etc. asking if anyone can give a little guidance on Jesse Trees.
 How does your family do a Jesse Tree?
 Where can I find ornaments for a Jesse Tree?
 What books are there to walk you through doing a Jesse Tree?
 What in the world is a Jesse Tree?

 The Jesse Tree

 I seem to remember that I had heard of the Jesse Tree in the years before we actually started doing it.
 The idea is to go through the generations before Christ on the days leading up to Christmas.
-Each day, a new ornament, representing a different story (or branch) of the tree is presented and either a story about that part of the line or the corresponding Bible verses are read.
+Each day, a new ornament, representing a different story (or branch) of the tree is presented, and either a story about that part of the line or the corresponding Bible verses are read.
 It’s really very simple and I think that was what appealed to me.

 I was honestly unclear of where to start, though, and the Christmas after B turned one, I ended up finding a free printable Jesse tree guide somewhere (it’s no longer available) that came with printable ornaments that were not very good quality….and, well, you can probably see where this is going.
-E traveled quite a bit that year in December and I was still struggling with parenting on my own when he was away, so the nightly practice of reading a story and hanging an ornament on our Jesse Tree fell by the wayside.
+My husband traveled quite a bit that year in December and I was still struggling with parenting on my own when he was away, so the nightly practice of reading a story and hanging an ornament on our Jesse Tree fell by the wayside.

 The following year, I decided to just splurge and ordered a whole set from Etsy.
-It also came with a little guide for each ornament that listed Bible verses or the specific story that it represented as well as a short prayer, so we were all prepared and I didn’t really need to do anything other than string the ornaments and find a nice branch to use for our tree.
+It also came with a little guide for each ornament that listed Bible verses or the specific story that it represented as well as a short prayer.
+We were all prepared and I didn’t really need to do anything other than string the ornaments and find a nice branch to use for our tree.
 B was also two (which means he actually kind of sort of got that we were doing something out of the ordinary) and E was in town, so I really had no excuses and I’d say it was a success as we’ve done it each year since. 🙂

 To prepare for it, before Thanksgiving comes around, I take a look at the calendar and figure out when we need to start.
 Our particular set happens to have 28 ornaments (so we start 27 days before Christmas), but many of them only have 25 so you don’t start until December 1st, while still other guides only start the first Sunday of Advent before Christmas.
 I like to use our entire set, so we just do all of them and always start on November 28th.